test2a/SrinagarContainmentHeatmap/README.md

 ### License

 This is an AGPL v3.0 licensed project and you are requested to please contribute to this project by adding your own city/state and helping more people visualise this pandemic.
 Feel free to fork. :-)

+### Attributions

+This project is copied from the works of one [Jonathan Spiker](https://github.com/spiker830) and his wonderful tutorial [Dead Simple Heatmaps with Leaflet and heatmap.js](https://makeshiftinsights.com/blog/heatmaps-leaflet-heatmap-js/)